-In December 2015, Free Electrons engineer Alexandre Belloni gave a half-day seminar “Porting Linux on ARM” in Toulouse (France) in partnership with french organization Captronic.
+In December 2015, Bootlin engineer Alexandre Belloni gave a half-day seminar “Porting Linux on ARM” in Toulouse (France) in partnership with french organization Captronic.
 We published the materials used for the seminar shortly after the event.

 We are happy to announce that this seminar will be given in four different cities in France over the next few months:

 - In Montpellier, on April 14th from 2 PM to 6 PM.
 See this page for details.

 - In Clermont-Ferrand, on April 27th from 2 PM to 6 PM.
 See this page for details.